ALASdoo/alasdoo_com_v2/content/english/case-studies/the-platform-for-powering-the-cannabis-industry-with-PoS-e-commerce-and-payments.md

 ---
 date: '2023-03-09'
 draft: false
-title: 'The platform for powering the cannabis industry with PoS, e&#8209;commerce, and payments'
+title: 'The platform for powering the cannabis industry with PoS, e-commerce, and payments'
 subtitle: 'Helping in compliance with complex legal frameworks and regulations, and providing a seamless experience for customers'
 image: 'images/case-studies/Dutchie.jpg'
 industry: 'CANNABIS'